India's elderly people face neglect during COVID | DW | 04.03.2021

 Social stigma and the fear of losing support mean elders are often reluctant to complain or seek outside intervention

-The problem was more prevalent in states like Bihar, Karnataka, West Bengal, Uttar Pradesh and Chhattisgarh.
+The problem was more prevalent in states such as Bihar, Karnataka, West Bengal, Uttar Pradesh and Chhattisgarh.

-The perpetrators of abuse were usually the caretakers, often children or grandchildren.
+The perpetrators of abuse were usually the caregivers, often children or grandchildren.

 "This is a vulnerable group.
 No matter what the form of abuse is, the impact is manifold and creates sustained mental trauma to the person, already shackled down by the grip of age," Rachna Kucheria, a physician who offers geriatric health care at homes of the elderly, told DW.

-Another study conducted by the Agewell Foundation found that during the COVID-19 pandemic, as much as 71% of India's elderly population believed ill-treatment towards them had increased during the lockdown.
+A study conducted by the Agewell Foundation found that, during the coronavirus pandemic, as much as 71% of elderly people in India believed that ill treatment toward them had increased during the lockdown.

 "Humiliation is the most common form of elder abuse.
 When their own family members and relatives don't talk to them, could not spend time or could not take care of their needs or interests and lifestyle, the elderly feel humiliated," the report said.

-Besides the physical and emotional abuse, another disturbing fact was that over two-thirds of senior citizens in India suffer from chronic disease.
-Health conditions, dominated by cardiovascular diseases and hypertension, were pronounced among those aged 75 and above.
+In addition to the physical and emotional abuse, another disturbing fact was that over two-thirds of senior citizens in India suffer from chronic disease.
+Health conditions, dominated by cardiovascular diseases and hypertension, were pronounced among people aged 75 and above.

 "There is an urgent need to create greater awareness in society about the needs and rights of older persons," Himanshu Rath, chairman of Agewell Foundation, told DW.